sivert-io/matchzy-overtime-manager/README.md

-# Matchzy Overtime Manager ⚡
+# Matchzy Overtime Manager (MOM) ⚡

-Matchzy Overtime Manager is an extension for the MatchZy CS2 plugin.
+MOM is an extension for the MatchZy CS2 plugin.
 It runs as an Express server in TypeScript, listens for get5 events, and enforces custom overtime rules to prevent excessive overtimes in tournaments. 🎮🏆

 ## Table of Contents 📖
 - [Features ✨](#features-)